Key Government Websites:

 Hundreds of medical cannabis dispensaries, coops, collectives, and delivery services have been doing business in California since Prop.
 215 and SB 420 passed.
 Although many were operating in legal accordance with state and local law, the sale of medical cannabis remains strictly illegal under federal law, and the DEA has conducted scores of raids against medical cannabis businesses.
 Efforts were made in the legislature by MAUCRSA and by Prop.
 64 (AUMA) to conform with federal guidelines under which the federal government will allow cannabusinesses to operate.

 Cannabis businesses must obtain state and local licenses to operate.
-Three main regulatory bodies govern licensing: the Bureau of Cannabis Control (BCC), which governs retailers and testing labs; the DPH Office of Medical Cannabis Safety, which governs manufacturers; and the CDFA Medical Cannabis Cultivation Program which governs cultivation.
+Three main regulatory bodies govern licensing: the Department of Cannabis Control (DCC), which governs retailers and testing labs; the DPH Office of Medical Cannabis Safety, which governs manufacturers; and the CDFA Medical Cannabis Cultivation Program which governs cultivation.
+(These are in the process of being consolidated in 2022.)
+There is also CalOSHA.

 You should first check your name availability with the Secretary of State and register your name